-HSA uses the Solvency II Standard Formula to calculate its regulatory capital requirement (SCR).
-The regulatory capital risk profile of HSA has increased in 2022, mainly driven by an increase of Insurance risk and Operational risk which are primarily driven by growth.
-The majority of Standard Formula SCR capital is attributed to underwriting risk and the next largest risk area is Operational risk.
+The regulatory capital risk profile of HSA for 2022 has remained in line with the prior year in aggregate.

+The majority of the Standard Formula SCR is attributed to underwriting risk and the next largest risk area is operational risk.
 Further information on each risk type is detailed below.